canonical/maas/docs/maascli.rst

    supplied UUID

 node-group-interface
 ^^^^^^^^^^^^^^^^^^^^
 For managing the interfaces.
-See also :ref:`node-group-interfaces`
+See also :ref:`node_group_interfaces <node_group_interfaces>`

-Usage: maas-cli *<profile>* node-group-interfaces [-d --debug] [-h --help] [-k --insecure] read | update | delete [parameters...]
+Usage: maas-cli *<profile>* node-group-interface [-d --debug] [-h --help] [-k --insecure] read | update | delete [parameters...]

 ..program:: maas-cli node-group-interface

 :samp:`read <uuid> <interface>`

    Returns the current settings for the given UUID and interface

 :samp:`update [parameters]`

    Changes the settings for the interface according to the given parameters::

       management=  0 | 1 | 2
            The service to be managed on the interface ( 0= none, 1=DHCP, 2=DHCP
            and DNS).

       subnet_mask=<value>
            Apply the given dotted decimal value as the subnet mask.

       broadcast_ip=<value>
            Apply the given dotted decimal value as the broadcast IP address for this subnet.

       router_ip=<value>
            Apply the given dotted decimal value as the default router address for this subnet.

       ip_range_low=<value>
            The lowest value of IP address to allocate via DHCP

       ip_range_high=<value>
            The highest value of IP address to allocate via DHCP

 :samp:`delete <uuid> <interface>`

    Removes the entry for the given UUID and interface.

 .. _cli-dhcp:

 Example:
 Configuring DHCP and DNS.

 To enable MAAS to manage DHCP and DNS, it needs to be supplied with the relevant interface information.
 To do this we need to first determine the UUID of the node group affected::

  $ uuid=$(maas-cli <profile> node-groups list | grep uuid | cut -d\" -f4)

 Once we have the UUID we can use this to update the node-group-interface for that nodegroup, and pass it the relevant interface details::